wilsonmar/wilsonmar.github.io/_posts/2021-02-13-design-systems.md

 ## Design tokens

-> "You can think of a design token as a key that unlocks a specific value."
+> "think of a design token as a key that unlocks a specific value."

 Tokens are like nicknames for colors, opacity, shadows, etc. See <a target="_blank" href="https://www.youtube.com/watch?v=wtTstdiBuUk">VIDEO "What are Design Tokens"</a>.
 Alias tokens are diverged Global Tokens made for context-specific purpose, to separate concerns.